hazalturkmen/BioBERTurk/README.md

-#  How to use model
+#  Cite
+If you want to use the models or the corpus, please cite this as follows:

+#  Bibtex

 # Acknowledgements
 We would like to acknowledge the support we received from the TPU Research Cloud(TRC) team in providing access to TPUv3 units.